edgexfoundry/edgex-docs/docs_src/microservices/application/V2Migration.md

 ##### Return Values

-The Pipeline Function return values definitions have not changed.
+The definitions for the Pipeline Function return values have not changed.

 ##### Data

-The `data` passed in either set to a single instance for the function to process or nil, so no longer need to check the length.
+The `data` passed in either set to a single instance for the function to process or nil.
+Now you no longer need to check the length of the incoming data.

 !!! example - Example - Validating data before processing